-Designated or Catchment Area
+Catchment Area

-Our catchment area is in the middle of the map, bordered by a blue line.
+Our catchment area is in the middle of the map, in two parts, bordered by a turquoise line, formed by two parts with the same priority for admissions.
 You can view it in more detail at devon.cc/schoolareamaps.
 This will confirm whether addresses close to the boundary are inside or outside our area.
 We welcome admissions applications for children living inside and outside our designated area.

 © Crown Copyright.
 All rights reserved.
-Devon County Council 100019783 2017
+Devon County Council 100019783 2018